davidmerfield/folders/README.md

 git tag 1.1 && git push origin 1.1
 ```

-The Github Action will automatically zip the folder contents and make them downloadable here:
+The [Github Action](./github/workflows/release) will automatically zip the folder contents and make them downloadable here:

 ```
 https://github.com/davidmerfield/folders/releases/latest/download/$FOLDER.zip
 ```

+Make sure you update the [Github Action](./github/workflows/release) if you add or remove a folder.

 ## Folders for each template